ankitrajput77/ankitrajput77/README.md

 1. SQL, MongoDB
 2. Python
 3. Data Structure and Algorithm
-4. Machine learning
+4. Machine learning Algorithms
 5. Feature engineering
 6. Prob. and Stats
    and many more gaining...

 ## 📫 How to Reach Me